Chelsea's Willian cautious about resuming even without fans - WHIZ News

 “I want to give everything for Chelsea until the end like I always did, until the end of my contract, until the end of the league,” Willian said.
 “I have to discuss with the club to see what we are going to do.
 But for me, from my side, I have no problem to play until the end of the season.”

-While the Premier League has been on hold during the pandemic, players have come under pressure to accept pay cuts — particularly to protect the jobs of non-playing staff at clubs.
+While the league has been on hold during the pandemic, players have come under pressure to accept pay cuts — particularly to protect the jobs of non-playing staff at clubs.

 Premier League clubs agreed collectively that squads should have salaries reduced by 30% as revenue streams have dried up but the players’ union could not reach an agreement.

-Some Premier League players have collectively promoted fundraising for charities linked to the National Health Service.
+Some league players have collectively promoted fundraising for charities linked to the British National Health Service.

 “I help many people here in Brazil,” Willian said.
 “I have seen that a lot of people try to help, especially famous people around the world trying to help a lot of people around the world giving money and a lot of things.”